 Koichi Takada Architects’ design concept of an “undulating glass and screened façade that sits like a soaring bamboo forest in the streetscape” is a manifestation of its vision of a “Japanese aesthetic that blurs the lines between inside and out”.
-The site’s small footprint meant that to maintain this vision, the design had to be extensively fire-engineered.
+This was a response to the site’s small footprint and height restrictions.
+To achieve this, the design had to be extensively fire-engineered.
 A central feature of the design is the screened circulation stair that spirals its way up the front façade of the building.
-This single, unenclosed staircase also serves as the building’s fire egress pathway for the building’s residents.
+This single, unenclosed staircase also serves as the building’s fire egress stairs.

 Koichi Takada Architects